tjswope/ArticleList/README.md

 This project will make an API call to newsapi.org and then parse the resulting JSON into an ArrayList.

 APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
 For example, the weather bureau’s software system contains daily weather data.
-The weather app on your phone “talks” to this system via APIs and shows you daily weather updates on your phone.
+The weather app on your phone “talks” to this system via APIs and shows you daily weather updates on your phone.<sup>1</sup>

 JSON is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attributes – value pairs and arrays.
-It is a common data format with diverse uses in electronic data interchange, including that of web applications with servers.
+It is a common data format with diverse uses in electronic data interchange, including that of web applications with servers.<sup>2</sup>

 For this project we’ll use JSON to interpret data from newsapi.org.
 News API is a simple, easy-to-use API that returns JSON search results for current and historic news articles published by over 80,000 worldwide sources.
 Before you can start this project, you’ll need to create an account and get an API key from newsapi.org.